I. Introduction To The Concept Of Standard Deviation

 • There is formulae to calculate the statistics standard deviation directly

 IV.
-The Best Software (Free!)
-To Calculate Or Determine Standard Deviation
+The Best Software to Calculate or Determine Standard Deviation

 So, you, the educated ones in standard deviation, don't curse me for moments that look like a 'standard deviation for dummies' treatment of the topic.
 Matter of fact, you'll feel like you were a dummy as well, as far as the evaluation of the standard deviation was concerned.
 You didn't know that before reading this material.
 It took me years of gambling experiences to come to a clear mathematical evaluation of the standard deviation.
 The standard deviation of an event (materialized in a data series) is desirable to be under 3 times the median of the series.